PranavRao30/AttendEase/README.md

     <strong>Navigate to App Directory</strong>: If you haven't already, navigate to the directory containing the Flutter app code.
 In this case, it appears to be in the "AttendEase" directory.
   </li>
   <li>
-    <strong>Get Dependencies</strong>: Run <code>flutter pub get</code> to fetch and install the necessary Flutter dependencies for the app.
-This step ensures that your app has access to required packages.
+   <p> <strong>Get Dependencies</strong>: Run the below command to fetch and install the necessary Flutter dependencies for the app.
+This step ensures that your app has access to required packages.</p>
     <pre><code>flutter pub get</code></pre>
   </li>
   <li>
     <strong>Connect Android Device or Emulator</strong>: Ensure your Android device is connected to your computer via USB, and USB debugging is enabled in developer mode.
 Alternatively, you can use an emulator to test the app.
   </li>
   <li>
-    <strong>Launch the App</strong>: Run <code>flutter run</code> after selecting the target device or emulator.
-This command will install and launch the app on the specified device.
+    <p><strong>Launch the App</strong>: Run <code>flutter run</code> after selecting the target device or emulator.
+This command will install and launch the app on the specified device.</p>
     <pre><code>flutter run</code></pre>
   </li>
 </ul>